schnell18/vCluster/kubernetes/README.md

 under the sub directory `.kube` of you home directory.
 Other tools depend on this setup.

-## 1.24 compatibility issue

-Since 1.24, sercet of service account is no longer created by default.
-You need set the feature gate `LegacyServiceAccountTokenNoAutoGeneration` to `false` and pass to controller-manager to get secret auto created.
-You may accomplish this by specify the feature gate in kubeadm config file as:

-    apiVersion: kubeadm.k8s.io/v1beta3
-    kind: ClusterConfiguration
-    clusterName: kubernetes
-    kubernetesVersion: v1.24.0
-    ...
-    controllerManager:
-      extraArgs:
-        # auto-create secret for service account to be compatible w/ previous releases
-        feature-gates: LegacyServiceAccountTokenNoAutoGeneration=false

-Please be advised that for kubernetes 1.24, apiVersion must be `kubeadm.k8s.io/v1beta3`.
-If you upgrade an existing kubernetes cluster to 1.24.
-You may change the `/etc/kubernetes/manifests/kube-controller-manager.yaml` directly:

-    metadata:
-      creationTimestamp: null
-      labels:
-        component: kube-controller-manager
-        tier: control-plane
-      name: kube-controller-manager
-      namespace: kube-system
-    spec:
-      containers:
-      - command:
-        - kube-controller-manager
-        - --allocate-node-cidrs=true
-        ...
-        - --feature-gates=LegacyServiceAccountTokenNoAutoGeneration=false
-        ...

 [1]: https://www.virtualbox.org/
 [2]: https://www.vagrantup.com/
 [3]: https://www.ansible.com/